orzocogorzo/lite.dev/README.md

 1. **statics**: Where the bundle file has to be deployed
 2. **environment**: The name of the current environment

+There are three default environments:

+1. **pro** for the production deploy environment.
+2. **pre** for the preproduction deploy environment.
+3. **dev** for the local deploy for development.

 ### Dependencies

+If your project has npm dependencies you may install it with the client of your preference (npm/yarn) on the project saving it in the packages.json index.

+### Src folder

+Your code must be placed inside the **src** folder.
+Inside the folder you must find three more folders and the **index.html**.
+The html file is the index where your bundle will be loaded.
+The **assets** is where static files and others must be placed and referenced from your code.
+The **styles** is the folder where all your styling code must be placed and referenced from your code.
+Ath the end, inside **scripts** folder is where your javascript code will be placed.

 ### Build